-Stock market sell-off: Dow futures are swinging wildly
+Dow storms back after dipping into correction

 "This correction is a healthy development for the markets in the long run, and the equity bull market, while bloodied, is not broken," Minerd said.

+Yardeni agrees, pointing to the strength of the economy and corporate profits.

+"The fundamentals are great.
+Earnings have been on fire," he said.
+"I'm still bullish."

--- Rishi Iyengar contributed to this article.
+-- CNNMoney's Donna Borak and Rishi Iyengar contributed to this article.